jgonsior/german_ir_nlp_demo/unity/README.md

 - Play the scene in Unity and now you can see the clustered labels.
 - Wear the VR headset if you want to get a better visual experience.

+## Currently Disabled Features

+Some features are disabled in the current version as they were not desired for the presentation.
+However the scripts are still available and can be reactivated by putting back a tick in the Unity inspector.
+Using the `Teleport Area Setup` requires to also reactivate the `Grid` as a basis for teleportation.
+Activating the `Spatial Panel Manipulator UI Example` script provides a Control Panel.

 ## Scripts